rocker-org/website/images/versioned/rstudio.md

 so please enter the username `rstudio` and a randomly generated password which is displayed in the console to the RStudio login form.
-If your container system runs rootless, you will have to use the `root` user to login instead.
+If your container system runs rootless, you will have to use the `root` user to login instead, using the randomly generated password displayed in the console.
 In this case the privileges of the `root` user in the container are already bounded by your regular user permissions in the host system.